natewilliford/rpn-calc-android/README.md

 Unit tests of the core calculator logic are included, but I would also probably include Robolectric tests of the ViewModel and maybe Fragment as well if I were to maintain this project going forward.
 Dagger/Hilt would have helped with that.

+The scaling and large-screen responsiveness could be improved.
+To save time, I restricted to portrait mode only.

 ## How to Run

 Built using AndroidStudio 2023.2.1 with target sdk 34.
 Any newish version of AS should work.